tomc128/boolean-expression-parser/README.md

 ## Running

 After downloading a release from the Releases section to the right, you can run the program on either Windows or Linux by running `BooleanExpressionParser.exe` or `BooleanExpressionParser` in the terminal respectively.
-Note, you'll need .NET 6 installed on your machine to run the program.
+Note, you'll need .NET 7 installed on your machine to run the program.

 ## Building

-To build the project, you'll need .NET 6 installed.
+To build the project, you'll need .NET 7 installed.
 You can then build the project with `dotnet build` or run it with `dotnet run`.
 Alternatively, you can open the project in Visual Studio or Visual Studio Code, the latter of which has config in the repo.

 ## Display

-The application displays an intuitive truth table output for each boolean expression:
+The application displays an intuitive, coloured truth table output for each boolean expression:
 ```
 ┏━━━━━━━━┳━━━━━━━┓ ┏━━━━━━━━━━━┳━━━━━━━━━━━━━━━━┓
 ┃  A  B  ┃  A.B  ┃ ┃  A  B  C  ┃  (!A.B)[XOR]C  ┃